-When registering for your Thesis Defense, please submit the two forms "Ansuchen um Zulassung zur Ablegung der Defensio" (Application for Admission of taking the Thesis

-Defense: Form for Ph.D.-in-Practice, Form for all other doctoral studies) and Examination Panel Thesis Defense at the Registrar's Office.
+When registering for your Thesis Defense, please submit the two forms "Ansuchen um Zulassung zur Ablegung der Defensio" (Application for Admission of taking the Thesis Defense: Form for Ph.D.-in-Practice, Form for all other doctoral studies) and Examination Panel Thesis Defense at the Registrar's Office (you find all forms here).
+Please also note the respective calendar dates.